nehanaseem/fraud-detection-credit-card-transactions/README.md

 - `sklearn`: For machine learning algorithms and model evaluation.
 - `imblearn`: For handling imbalanced datasets using SMOTE.

+## Installation
+To run this project, ensure you have the required libraries installed.
+You can use the following command to install them via pip:

+```bash
+pip install pandas numpy seaborn matplotlib scikit-learn imbalanced-learn
+```
 ## Usage
-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Place the dataset fraud_detection_data.csv in the same directory as the script.
+- Place the dataset fraud_detection_data.csv in the same directory as the script.
-Run the script using Python.
+- Run the script using Python.

 ## Results
-The model's performance metrics (accuracy, precision, recall, F1 score, AUC-ROC) will be displayed after execution.
+- The model's performance metrics (accuracy, precision, recall, F1 score, AUC-ROC) will be displayed after execution.
-Visualizations illustrating the distribution of fraudulent and legitimate transactions will be generated.
+- Visualizations illustrating the distribution of fraudulent and legitimate transactions will be generated.

 ## Recommendations
 Based on the analysis and model performance, recommendations for improving the fraud detection process can be provided.

 ## Acknowledgments
 Thank you to XPACE TECHNOLOGIES Pvt Ltd for providing the opportunity to work on this project.

-## Installation
-To run this project, ensure you have the required libraries installed.
-You can use the following command to install them via pip:

-```bash
-pip install pandas numpy seaborn matplotlib scikit-learn imbalanced-learn
-```

-## Installation